Marjorie Eaton: Biography

 Eaton appeared both in film and on stage, performing in a number of Broadway plays.
 She made her (uncredited) film debut in Anna and the King of Siam in 1946.
 Later roles included Hester Forstye in That Forsyte Woman (1949), Madame Romanovitch in Night Tide (1961), the starring role of Hetty March in the low-budget, science fiction B movie Monstrosity (1963), Miss Persimmon in Mary Poppins (1964), and Sister Ursula in The Trouble with Angels (1966).

-In 1979, aged 78, Eaton filmed scenes for The Empire Strikes Back, the second Star Wars film.
-Eaton portrayed the role of Emperor Palpatine, under heavy makeup, with superimposed chimpanzee eyes and a voice dubbed over by Clive Revill.
-While Revill received on-screen credit, Eaton did not, and they were both replaced by Ian McDiarmid for the 2004 DVD release.
-The makeup was sculpted by Phil Tippett and applied by Rick Baker, who had used his own wife Elaine for the makeup tests.
-As nobody received on-screen credit for playing the Emperor other than voice actor Clive Revill, the identity of the actor was initially unclear.
-It was widely and incorrectly reported that Elaine Baker had appeared on screen, while in reality she was only used for makeup tests and it is Eaton who appears in the final film.
-As a result, Eaton's role in the film was unconfirmed until 2016.
+In 1979, aged 78, Eaton filmed a scene for the second Star Wars film, The Empire Strikes Back, in which she portrayed the role of Emperor Palpatine, under heavy makeup.
+She was one of two actresses that shot the scene with the makeup, the other being Elaine Baker (wife of makeup artist Rick Baker).
+The final character had superimposed chimpanzee eyes and was voiced by Clive Revill.
+Neither woman received on-screen credit, and sources disagree about which actress appears in the final film.
+When the film was released on DVD in 2004, the scene was re-shot with Ian McDiarmid, who played Emperor Palpatine in all of the other films in which the character appears.

-In March 1986, she suffered a stroke.
+In March 1986, Eaton suffered a stroke.
 On April 21, 1986, she died at her childhood home in Palo Alto surrounded by two nieces and a nephew by marriage.
 After the memorial services, her cremated ashes were scattered in two places: half over the property where she grew up and half in Taos where she spent years as an artist.